AndreyNikiforov/clock_rgbmatrix/README.md

 # problems

-adafruit-io lib is not available
+adafruit-io lib is not available, seems simpleio solves the issue